joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/017-StorageClass.md

 While volumes do solve the dilemma of losing files, there are some still a few points that we need to remember:

+- volumes can be used by mounting a directory in one or more Pods
+- a Pod can have one or more volumes
 - volumes cannot be mounted within other volumes
 - volumes cannot contain a hardlink pointing to another volume
 - volumes should be mounted at the specified paths within the image.
 - volume mountpoint should be specified for each container in a Pod

+The default volume type is **emptyDir**.
+This is an empty directory on the node that is initially created to back the storage used by the volume.
+Any data written on this directory is retained if the Pod is restarted.
+However, the data will be permanently deleted if the Pod is deleted.

 To learn more about volumes, check out [Volumes in Kubernetes.](https://kubernetes.io/docs/concepts/storage/volumes/)